chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

     }
     ```

+13. ## takeWhile:
-13. **takeWhile**: Emits values from the flow while the given predicate function returns true.
+   Emits values from the flow while the given predicate function returns true.
 Once the predicate returns false, it stops the emission.

     ```kotlin
     import kotlinx.coroutines.flow.*